 Sea to Summit Aeros Review

 Cons: Not super comfortable

-RELATED REVIEW: A Hunt for the Best Camping Pillows
+RELATED REVIEW: The Best Camping Pillows of 2017

 Our Analysis and Hands-on Test Results

 For this review, we tested the regular size of the Sea to Summit Aeros, an inflatable pillow that costs a little over $40.
 We were excited to find an inflatable pillow that offered a decent amount of comfort, in addition to its small packed volume and light weight.
 We also liked that the thickness of the pillow was simple and easy to adjust, allowing us to hone in on our ideal thickness.
 Although the Aeros' comfort did pale in comparison to the compressible pillows in this review, our Top Pick for Backpacking is a worthy addition to your pack on multi-day backcountry ventures.

 The Aeros was significantly more comfortable than the other inflatable pillow in this review, the Exped Air UL.
 This is mostly accomplished thanks to its soft outer polyester cover over the baffled air chamber design and greater thickness.
 Additionally, one side of the Aeros is elevated an inch higher than the other side, giving you a couple options to help fit your ideal thickness.
 Despite these features, it is less comfortable than the NEMO Fillo and all of the compressible models we tested.
 While the Aeros' contouring did help cradle our heads, there is still a noticeable wobble to the pillow.
 This is also one of the smallest pillows we tested, so it doesn't offer any extra real estate for your head.
 It isn't unbearable, but comfort is not where this pillow excelled. the Backpacker outshined the Aeros here as well.